aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/02-provision-eks.md

 2022-09-29 03:34:37 [✔]  EKS cluster "eks-hpc" in "us-east-2" region is ready
 ```

-4. Access cluster API
+3. Check cluster creation using API.

-To validate that the cluster was provisioned successfully and is ready for use, execute the following command:
+To validate that the cluster was provisioned successfully and is ready for use, you will list the Kubernetes nodes by executing the following command:

 ```bash
 kubectl get nodes -o wide